Looking for LGBTQ enemies to lovers books? Here are 15 LGBTQ+ Enemies to Lovers books you seriously need to read!

 A series of gruesome murders threatens to expose the faerie world to humans.
 Four queer teens – Nausicaä, Arlo, Vehan, and Aurelian – each hold a piece of the truth.
 And they must track down the mysterious killer.

-The characters in this book are so well developed!
+The characters in this book are well-developed!
 Nausicaä is a grumpy, chaotic and sarcastic lesbian.
 Nausicaä and Arlo have such a perfect slow burn enemies to lovers vibe.

-If you're looking for an audiobook then you should definitely give this one a listen.
+Looking for an audiobook?
+Then you should definitely give this one a listen.
 It features a full cast of narrators which make it so engrossing!

 Good reads rating: 3.83